DavisSolomon/Stream-Deck-Wallpaper-Engine/README.md

 To find yours:
 - Open Steam
 - Right-click Wallpaper Engine → Manage → Browse local files
-- Copy the full path to wallpaper32.exe and paste it into `config.txt`
+- Copy the full path to wallpaper32.exe and paste it into `config.json`

 Make sure there are no extra "quotes" except the ones already there and only one path per line.